Park and Slide

 The art project was funded in part through this Spacehive crowdfunding campaign.
 Thanks to all who donated!

 As described in the press, Luke turned down funding from major corporate sponsors, in favour of gathering local support for the project.
 ‘Park and Slide’ was not an opportunity to advertise fizzy drinks, swimming trunks or holidays to anyone.

 Press Coverage After

-Over 600 million people around the globe heard about the slide through the 350 news and press articles about the slide!
+Over 600 million people around the globe heard about the slide through the 350 news and press articles about the slide.
 Here are few links…BBC, ITV, Telegraph, Metro, DailyMail, Mirror, Independent, Guardian, Daily Mail, The Metro, Washington Post, NBC News, USA Today, Daily Express, BBC One Show, NHK Japanese TV, NPR, Repubblica Italy, + 350 more news articles here.

 Journalists and bloggers can download these images for free for your use.
 Or here are some from Getty you’d need to pay for.
 Contact email@example.com for further information.
 Here is the Press Release from the day.

 We would like to thank the following local organisations and companies for their kind support.
 Funding to help pay for additional security on site, came from Business West.
 Cowbells were provided by Hobgoblin Music Shop.
 Funding from EveryoneActive enabled a durable slide section to been made.
 Insurance was provided by Park Insurance.
 SpiritPR have managed the press and media with great finesse!
 Thank you Entuplet for managing the ballot and ticketing.
-Thanks of course go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.
+Thanks of course also go to Bristol Event Volunteers, Bristol City Council, Richmond Event Management and AP security.

 Inspired by Park and Slide

 As news of the Park and Slide spread around the globe, other cities were inspired to install their own urban slides.
 Our DIY pack has proved vital for many of these organisations in helping to get their project off the ground.
 See links for urban slides in San Francisco, Perth, Brechin, Sunderland, Camarthen, Lincoln, Bray, Derby, Chard, Derry, Wigan, Dungannon, Bristol USA, Salt Lake City, Melbourne, Port Hope-Canada, Norwich.

 As a consequence of the success of Park and Slide, several commercial companies have sprung up, installing slides in cities across the globe.
-Its become a multimillion dollar business!
+It has become a multi-million dollar business!